 The Summer Peak Load level represents conditions that can be expected during the highest load levels of the summer season.
-Depending on the availability of DER, the highest load for New England and for each individual study area may occur at either a weekday mid-day or weekday evening hour.
+Due to the impact of solar DER, the highest gross load for New England and for each individual study area is expected to occur at a weekday mid-day, and the highest net load for New England is expected to occur at a weekday evening hour.
 In certain types of studies, both conditions may need to be tested to ensure reliability during different levels of intermittent resource availability.
-The differences between the mid-day and evening peak hours are discussed further in Section 2.3.9.3.
+The differences between the afternoon and evening peak hours are discussed further in Section 2.3.9.3.
 The Summer Peak Load is classified by the probability of occurrence such as 90/10 or 50/50.
-The 90/10 Summer Peak Load represents a load level that has a 10% probability of being exceeded due to variations in weather, the 50/50 represents a load level that has a 50% probability of being exceeded.
+The 90/10 Summer Peak Load represents a peak load level that has a 10% probability of being exceeded due to variations in weather; the 50/50 represents a peak load level that has a 50% probability of being exceeded.
 In the studies described in this guide, the 90/10 Summer Peak Load is used.